 This guide focuses on secondary sources available at the Claremont Colleges Library.
 It also identifies free websites with useful information.

-Full-text market research reports covering eight major subject areas: business services; consumer goods; demographics; food & beverage; heavy industry; life sciences; public sector; and technology and media.
+Selective access to full text, 12 month embargoed reports on products and industries worldwide; business services; consumer goods; demographics; food & beverage; heavy industry; life sciences; public sector; and technology and media.
+We do not have access to all segments of the database.